Strong Hamel functions and symmetries: Abstract

 \section{Abstract}

-A strong Hamel function is a Hamel function that is the geodesic derivative of some $0$-homogeneous function.
-We prove that strong Hamel functions induce dual symmetries and dynamical symmetries and provide the conditions such that these symmetries are induced by strong Hamel functions.
-We show that projective deformations by strong Hamel functions preserve the $\chi$-curvature and analyse the relationship with some other functions (Funk and weak Funk functions) preserving curvature tensors under projective deformations.
-In the flat case, any Hamel function is a strong Hamel function.
+For the geodesic spray of a Finsler space, a strong Hamel function is a Hamel function that is the geodesic derivative of a $0$-homogeneous potential function.
+Similarly, strong dual symmetries and strong dynamical symmetries are geodesically invariant $1$-forms and vector fields, respectively, associated with $0$-homogeneous potential functions.
+We prove that strong Hamel functions can be characterized in terms of strong dual symmetries and strong dynamical symmetries.
+We show that projective deformations by strong Hamel functions preserve the $\chi$-curvature and analyse the relationship with other classes of functions (Funk and weak Funk functions) that preserve the curvature tensors under projective deformations.

 \subjclass[2000]{53C60, 53B40, 37C79, 37K06, 70H33}

 \keywords{Finsler metric, strong Hamel function, dual symmetry, dynamical symmetry}